psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 Publication date 1883-09-29
 p255

 Welsh Foik-Lore: the Sin-Eater (6th S., vii.
-25, 334).—See Hone’s *Year Book*, col. 858, where the passage from Leland’s *Collectanea* quoted by W. B. N. is given as forming part of a letter from John Bagford, dated 1715; and where the reader is also referred to the Lansdowne MSS. in the British Museum for statements concerning sin-eating in Aubrey's own handwriting.
+25, 334).—See Hone's *Year Book*, col. 858, where the passage from Leland's *Collectanea* quoted by W. B. N. is given as forming part of a letter from John Bagford, dated 1715; and where the reader is also referred to the Lansdowne MSS. in the British Museum for statements concerning sin-eating in Aubrey's own handwriting.
 The subject was briefly discussed in "N. & Q.," 1st S. iv.
 211, a correspondent being referred by the editor to Ellis's edition of Brand's *Popular Antiquities*, vol. ii. p.
 155, for information under this head.
 The custom has, I suspect, been passed over intentionally by the Rev. Peter Roberts in his Cambrian Popular Antiquities, 8vo, 1815; but an aquatint illustration at p.
 177 of that work presents us with the ceremony of dispensing food and drink over the coffin to a man who, receives ate kneeling upon one knee.
 Pennant says that

 "it was customary when the corpse was brought out of the house and laid upon the bier for the next-of-kin, be it widow, mother, sister, or daughter (for it must be a female), to give, over the coffin, a quantity of white loaves in a great dish, and sometimes a cheese with a piece of money stuck in it, to certain poor persons.
-After that they presented in the same manner a coup of drink, and required the person to drink a little of it imme- diately."
+After that they presented in the same manner a coup of drink, and required the person to drink a little of it immediately."

 This seems to indicate a form of "sin-eating."